 This Author (AW™) nonetheless provides the following series of responses, for readers to consider re-adapting:

 - “As law-abiding citizen under free speech, it is my right to seek alternative services that does not require additional prejudice impositions.
-My own health is my own legal right to exercise my privacy and thus curiosity to self-enquire; without fear of medical or paternalistic scrutiny”.
+My own health is my own legal right to exercise my privacy and thus curiosity to self-enquire; again without fear of prejudice”.

 - “It is becoming clear that healthcare costs are rising.
 This includes the need for GP pathology referral/s.
 In addition, they at times refuse even the most conventional requests.
 Consequently ~ frowning patients with authoritarian condescends.
 Therefore, I retain the right to pursue alternative panel providers bypassing such barriers; to allow my own health self-enquiry.
-Without medical prejudice and paternalistic scrutiny.”
+Without fear of prejudice.”

 - “The panel provider is the firm that I have paid all my financial dues for such a private test request.”